ebkalderon/dss-coding-assignment/README.md

 * Add text logging and/or profiling with [Criterion.rs] and `cargo bench`.

+* Skip the SDL hardware-accelerated rendering context and offload even more rendering computations from the CPU to the GPU.

 * Cache individually rendered TTF glyphs as SDL textures to make repeated text rendering faster, a la [grimfang4/SDL_FontCache].